rida-louchachha/rida-louchachha/README.md

 # 👨‍💻 Rida Louchachha – Python | Odoo | Django Developer

 Welcome to my GitHub!
-I'm a passionate backend developer with solid experience in building ERP modules, web applications, REST APIs, and asynchronous task systems using **Python**, **Odoo**, and **Django**.
+I'm a backend developer with solid experience in building ERP modules, web applications, REST APIs, and asynchronous task systems using **Python**, **Odoo**, and **Django**.
 I enjoy crafting scalable and maintainable solutions for real-world business problems.

 ## 💼 What I Do